 Are they all planning together?
 Certainly not.
 There are definitely power blocs that have meetings and organize.
 But just because a lot of world leaders are part of the same groups does not mean that these groups are controlling the world, except metaphorically.But metaphors are all we have.
 I would just frame them a bit differently than a conspiracy theorist.
 I would mostly just emphasize a narrative that doesn’t paint such a cartoonish picture of good vs. evil, though I do think there are some forces at work in this world that are predatory on humanity.

 But as a good Nietzschean, I don’t blame the predator or adopt the narrative of the prey.
 And I certainly would not frame these forces as being all that powerful.
-They gain their power from our consent, which is what I hope would come across more from this article.
+They gain their power from our consent.
 So while it may sound silly to analytical thought when someone says that some people are trying to control the world, I would just say:Everyone is trying to control the world, some are better at it, some people demonize the better players, but we all should try to see the larger pattern without succumbing to demonization.

 As for what people call demons, the conspiracy-right lives talking about Lucifer.
 But Lucifer isn’t really a classical demon.
 Ahriman was the more traditional devil figure.
 Lucifer was mostly an invention of the middle ages.
 I do like the way Steiner uses the name Lucifer as a name for the high level force/being that pulls humanity away from the body into the disembodied mind.
 And Steiner uses the name Ahriman to describe the being/force pulling humanity into base materiality.
 Their agendas overlap in trying to pull us into a matrix-like alternative earth evolution Theosophy calls the 8th sphere, where we get stuck in illusion and arrest our material evolution.
 Obviously people like Bill Gates probably just assume they are helping the world and have no idea that technocracy is actually a means for some high level entities to consume the energy of others.
 But our film mythology shows we sense the danger.